antelif/FindMyBusApp/README.md

 ### Messaging system

 ---
-For the messaging system Apache kafka is used.
+- For the messaging system Apache kafka is used.
 There can be multiple Publishers, Brokers and Consumers.
-The topic is `bus.location.topic`, and partition is supported.
+The topic is `bus.locations`, and partition is supported.
+- Bus lines and routes are saved in database.
 ---

 The producers read line by line from a txt file and every X seconds -as defined in appication.yml - and they